 - Up to 2 years for Class B misdemeanors or violations

-Violating the terms can lead to further legal consequences, including additional charges, along with fines and potential jail time.
-Given the serious restrictions and long-lasting impact of a Final Order of Protection, it is essential to take these orders seriously.
-If you are also charged with violating an order of protection, our Nassau County order of protection violation attorney can help.
+Violating the terms can lead to additional charges, fines, and potential jail time.
+Given the serious restrictions and long-lasting impact of a Final Order of Protection, take these orders seriously.
+If charged with violating an order of protection, our Nassau County order of protection violation attorney can help.

 Effective Defense Strategies for Stalking Charges on Long Island